-(2) Allied acquired 747 Rue du Square Victoria in the first quarter ended March 31, 2020; the appraised fair value is the purchase price.
+(1) Allied acquired 747 Rue du Square Victoria in the first quarter ended March 31, 2020.
+The appraised fair value remains as the purchase price net of closing costs for one year, after which the appraiser transitions to a discounted cash flow model.